How to Create and Manage Rate Cards at your Creative Agency

 Agency rate card management is an important component of financial reporting.
-A creative agency rate card is applied to individual client projects to establish billing forecasts and project budgets.
-In this article, we will discuss the importance of agency rate card management, how to set up a standard rate card for your agency, and how to correctly manage your rate cards.
+An agency rate card is applied to individual client projects to establish billing forecasts and project budgets.
+In this article, we will discuss the importance of agency rate card management, how to set up a standard rate card for your creative, digital or advertising agency, and how to correctly manage your rate cards.

 Why is managing rate cards so important for agencies?

 So, why is it important for your agency to have a rate card, to begin with?

 Agency rate cards serve as the first line of defense for creative and advertising agencies, setting them up for long-term profitability and financial success.
 Rate cards leave little to no room for clients to try and negotiate lower costs, while also giving agencies an opportunity to be transparent.